Werme Family Home Page

 - Summer of 2003 was Mom's Fiftieth Birthday

 This included Ric and Hannah, and multiple web pages.

 and Dad, but those two had

-I'm a lawyer who defends people
+I'm a retired lawyer who defended people

 falsely accused of child abuse and neglect.